The Dragonheart Collective's Primer To Plurality

 If you treat an entity that may or may not be a person like a person, at worst you look silly and at best you affirm their personhood and treat them with respect when so many people do not.
 If you treat an entity that may or may not be a person NOT like a person, then at best you have guessed correctly, and at worse you are contributing to their dehumanization- causing real psychological harm.

 There are a lot of questions that are really rude to ask a plural person, either because they are very invasive or come off as dehumanizing.
 Never fear, we will answer them for you.

 “Who is the real one?/Are you the ‘real one’?”

 Every member of the system is 'the real one'.
 Every headmate is real.
-If you mean The Original, many systems do not have one.
-We don't have one anymore.
-We are all equally real seperate people.
+If you mean The Original, many systems do not have one, or may not have one anymore.
+We don't.